revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Aru and Thodunn explore with Vrin, searching for magic

-Find crystal vaults
+Find crystal vaults, deepest lore
-A canister containing blue fluid and a creature, a mage killed
+> A canister containing blue fluid and a creature, a mage killed by a giant crab